Academic Catalog 2024-2025

 • A procedural error or omission occurred that significantly impacted the outcome of the student conduct process (e.g., substantiated bias, material deviation from established policy or procedures).

 • The discovery of new evidence which is demonstrated to have been unknown or unavailable after reasonable diligence during the underlying student conduct process that could substantially impact the original finding or consequence.
-A summary of this new evidence, explanation of how and why it was unknown or unavailable before, and its potential impact must be included in in the appeal.
+A summary of this new evidence, explanation of how and why it was unknown or unavailable before, and its potential impact must be included in the appeal.

 • Why the resulting sanction(s) are unfair or arbitrary.
 Note that the appeal must be in regard to the stated standards and not due to professional judgment.